 The Early Bird Bible Study – 7:45 am, Church House Library

-The Early Birds meet from 8-8:45 on Sunday mornings, with coffee and conversation from 7:45 -8:00 AM.
+The Early Birds meet for coffee and fellowship at 7:45 in the Church House library on Sunday mornings.
+Our study runs from 8 AM-8:45.
 Visitors and new members are always welcome!

 Women’s Bible Studies

 Wednesday Women’s Bible Study – Church House Parlor at 9:30 am